Title: Never Go Back

 Review: Well, Stephanie Plum, New Jersey's bounty hunter, is at it again.
 While chasing down bad guys with her sidekick Lula, she winds up injured, totals a car or two, dangles upside down from a bridge and places herself in life threatening situations only to be rescued by the two, sexy, guys she's can't decide between; a light, funny read for summer.
 If you've enjoyed other Evanovich books, you'll enjoy this one too.

-Department: Center
+Department: Center for Global Education

 Status: Staff